actforgood/xconf/README.md

 	}
 }`
-		dbConfig    DBConfig               // the struct to populate with configuration dbConfigMap map[string]interface{} // the configuration map for "db" key loader      = xconf.JSONReaderLoader(bytes.NewReader([]byte(jsonConfig)))
+		dbConfig    DBConfig               // the struct to populate with configuration dbConfigMap map[string]any // the configuration map for "db" key loader      = xconf.JSONReaderLoader(bytes.NewReader([]byte(jsonConfig)))
 	)